-We have audited the financial report of Pollinate Energy Limited "the Company" and its controlled entities, "the Group", which comprises the consolidated statement of financial position as at 30 June 2022, the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Directors' declaration.
+We have audited the financial report of Pollinate Energy Limited "the Company" and its controlled entities, "the Group", which comprises the consolidated statement of financial position as at 30 June 2024, the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, and the Directors' declaration.

-In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, Basis for Qualified Opinion section of our report, the accompanying financial report of the Group, is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial report of the Group, is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- (a) giving a true and fair view of the Group's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013. - (c) comply with the presentation and disclosure requirement of the ACFID Code of Conduct
+- (a) giving a true and fair view of the Group's financial position as at 30 June 2024 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022.